hcoles/pitest-site/quickstart/maven.markdown

 The test framework to use.
 Supported values are

 * junit (default) - runs junit 3 and 4 tests
-* testng - runs TestNG tests
+* TestNG - runs TestNG tests

-Support for other test frameoworks such as junit5 can be added via plugins.
+Support for other test frameworks such as junit5 can be added via plugins.

 ### additionalClasspathElements